 c.
 Lack of oversight and monitoring

 d.
-There is a poor control environment
+There is a poor control environment - The perpetrator rationalizes or has mental justification.

 a.
 “They owe it to me”